rladstaetter/javacv-webcam/README.md

 Attention: If you are using Windows or Linux you'll have to adapt module-info.java to include native libraries of suitable for those platforms.

-## client-maven-plugin
+## Links

-A second option for creating runtime images is by issuing

-    mvn client:build

-which triggers GraalVM AOT compliation.
-Currently, the link step fails, I'm still investigating why this happens (help greatly appreciated!).

-Have a look at [https://openjfx.io](https://openjfx.io) where you can find more information and introductory examples for developing JavaFX applications. [https://github.com/bytedeco/javacv](https://github.com/bytedeco/javacv) is the home of JavaCV which enables Java Developers to use native libraries like [OpenCV](https://opencv.org).
+- Have a look at [https://openjfx.io](https://openjfx.io) where you can find more information and introductory examples for developing JavaFX applications.
+- [https://github.com/bytedeco/javacv](https://github.com/bytedeco/javacv) is the home of JavaCV which enables Java Developers to use native libraries like [OpenCV](https://opencv.org).